 We also visited the aquarium, which is not really a huge aquarium like in most cities but more like a small space in a strip mall parking lot.
 If you are visiting the aquarium, you won’t need more than an hour!
 You can buy fish food for some of the tanks, and the fish will come and suck it off your arms!

+Looking for family friendly restaurants in Boise?
 I must say, I was impressed by the food options in Boise!
 One of the first places we tried was the Bittercreek Alehouse because of how kid-friendly it was supposed to be.
 It’s in downtown and the inside is pretty dark.
 We didn’t see any kids when we were seated, however the waitress brought out a lunch box with crayons and toys for Milana to play with during our meal.
 The food was really good too, Milana chose the hummus plate and fish and chips and I had to try the poutine, which was surprisingly good!
+This is definitely a great place to eat with kids in Boise.

 We also drove to Casa Blanca Cuban Grill, a bit out of the way but definitely worth the visit if you want something different.
 Milana had the arroz con pollo and I had the garlic shrimp, both were excellent.